stp4/stpvers/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

+This is a purely experimental collection of functions and will no longer be updated!

 # stpvers

 Die stpvers ist eine Kopie von tidyverse und ladet die library stpAPA2,